deepstreamIO/deepstream.io-website/content/tutorials/60-plugins/60-monitoring/http/index.md

 Usually by using a poll agent like logstash, this takes the json object, transforms it slightly to add some useful meta data and then sends it off to elasticsearch to visualise via Kibana.
 Keep an eye out for a tutorial  soon!

-Deesptream has two prebuillt services for monitoring.
+Deesptream has two prebuilt services for monitoring.

 ### Http monitoring